Why an International Land Coalition Award?

 The International Land Coalition Award can only be given to an organisation that is formally a member of the Coalition.
 The full list of members is available here.

-FIRST ILC AWARD
+2015 ILC AWARD

-Between May and August 2014, ILC members were given the opportunity to submit success stories on how they promoted or advanced people-centred land governance.
+Between May and August 2014, ILC members were given the opportunity to submit success stories on how they promoted or advanced people centred land governance.
 From the 75 success stories received, a selection committee of ILC members has nominated nine success stories – one for each ILC commitment on people-centred land governance.
 The winner of the 2015 ILC Award is the Uganda Land Alliance, for their outstanding contribution towards ILC's 9th commitment "effective actions against land grabbing".